How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 You're driving at night, minding your speed, when a car rounds the bend and its headlights hit you head-on.

 Suddenly, your windshield lights up like a mirror—scattered beams, streaks, reflections bouncing around—and just like that, your focus breaks.
-If you’ve been there, you know: glare isn’t just irritating.
-It’s dangerous.
+If you’ve been there, you know: glare isn’t just irritating, it’s dangerous.

 From aging glass to dashboard lights, several culprits can turn your windshield into a light trap after dark.
 The good news?
 Most of them are fixable.